Olena1788/first-project/README.md

 Font-family " Libre Franklin, Arial, Helvetica" was used throughout the website.

 ## Imagery
-The images were used from https://unsplash.com/.
+The images were used from https://unsplash.com/

 ## Wireframes
-Wireframes were created for mobile, tablet and desktop.

 index.html
 ![Index Wireframe](documentation/wireframes/home-page.png)